-A Boys Brigade chief who cleared out his troop's bank accounts and used the cash for himself has been spared jail.
+Boys Brigade chief cleared out troop's bank accounts to use cash for himself

 Keith Ainsley took over at the 18th South Shields brigade, based at Talbot Road Methodist Church in the town, when the previous captain, who had been in charge of the group for decades, passed away.

 Newcastle Crown Court heard the 48-year-old, who had volunteered at the group for many years, was given access to the brigade's two bank accounts and helped himself to around £7,650 between February 2012 and October 2014.

 The court heard Ainsley was never officially elected as captain at the brigade, but took over the position when his predecessor, who was a close friend of his, died.